 Students are welcome to

 Students also have the opportunity to receive help in study strategies, participate in Credit Recovery, participate in student tutoring programs and develop interpersonal skills in an informal learning environment.

 Success is a program to support and assist students who are credit deficient and potential early leavers.
 The program includes a variety of options, such as being enrolled in the GLN (Navigating the Workplace) course, cooperative education, online learning and credit recovery.
-Students may also have the option to complete and earn certification in Cardio Pulmonary Resuscitation, Customer Service Excellence, Workplace Hazardous Material Information System (WHMIS), Passport to Safety and Smart Serve Ontario.

 A dual credit is one that can be applied as both a secondary school credit and college elective credit.

 In our Connecting to College Program, students attend Niagara College for four afternoons a week earning two dual college/secondary credits.
 The student then has the flexibility to earn secondary school credits in the mornings at Saint Francis.

 Niagara College also offers some SHSM dual credit programming.
 This is a single credit option linked to the area of specialty that runs twice a week at the college for half a day.
 See Student Services for the current offerings.

 Credit Recovery is a program offered to a student who has completed a course but has not been successful in demonstrating achievement of the curriculum expectations to a passing level.
 The classroom teacher, program chair and the Credit Recovery Team can determine and develop a customized program which would best enable the student to meet the expectations and earn credit for the course.
 The credit recovery program is supported and completed through Success, P3 and Independent Study.